Helping Someone with Schizophrenia

 |Living with family is not advised if:|

-Try not to feel guilty if you are unequipped to house a family member with schizophrenia.
-If you can’t look after your own needs or those of others in the family while caring for your ill relative, he or she will be better off somewhere else.
+Try not to feel guilty if you are unequipped to house someone with schizophrenia.
+If you can’t look after your own needs or those of other family members while caring for your loved one, they will be better off elsewhere.

 Residential options outside the family home